-ns.netmgt.telemetry.protocols.netflow.parser.Netflow9UdpParser -- --
+Class Name org.opennms.netmgt.telemetry.protocols.netflow.parser.Netflow9UdpParser

-Table 135.
+Table 139.
 Parameters for the Netflow v9 UDP Parser

 Parameter Description Requir ed Default value templateTimeou t Templates must be re-declared in the given duration or they will be dropped. no 30 minutes maxClockSkew The maximum delta in seconds between exporter and Minion timestamps. no 0 clockSkewEvent Rate Used to rate-limit clock skew events in seconds. no 3600 dnsLookupsEnab led Used to enable or disable DNS resolution for flows. no true